Skip to content

 4. Save, Clone, Delete, or Reset Settings

-• Save As creates a new saved setting from the current YAML and launcher state
+• Save As - creates a new saved setting from the current YAML and launcher state; type a name in the field first

 Config export intentionally leaves out local environment-variable values for safety.